The Catechism in a Year (with Fr. Mike Schmitz)

 A day-by-day walk through the transformative beliefs and teachings of the Catholic Church.

-We found 6 episodes of The Catechism in a Year (with Fr.
+Displaying all 6 Episode of The Catechism in a Year (with Fr.
 Mike Schmitz) with the tag “sunday”.

 -